56quarters/avalonms/doc/source/usage.rst

 paid, hosted, service.
 However, both the client and server are Free_ Software and can be run by anyone.

-The Avalon WSGI Application will optionally log unhandled exceptions to a Sentry instance provided these things are true (otherwise logging to Sentry will not be used).
+The Avalon WSGI application will optionally log unhandled exceptions to a Sentry instance provided these things are true (otherwise logging to Sentry will not be used).